-The risk organisation and compliance are independent control functions and comprise the second line of defence.
+The risk function, CISO and compliance (including DSO) are independent control functions and comprise the second line of defence.
 These functions monitor the business areas' risk management and regulatory compliance.
 The second line of defence maintains policies and frameworks for the first line of defence's risk management and validates the first line's methods and models for risk measurement and control.

-Risk organisation
+Risk function

-The risk organisation is responsible for structured and systematic measurement, control, analysis and continuous reporting on all material risks in the bank.
-The risk organisation is also tasked with, inter alia, the regular performance of relevant stress tests of material risks and for performing in-depth risk analyses in one or more risk areas where higher risks may exist for the bank.
+The risk function is responsible for structured and systematic measurement, control, analysis and continuous reporting on all material risks in the bank.
+The risk function is also tasked with, inter alia, the regular performance of relevant stress tests of material risks and for performing in-depth risk analyses in one or more risk areas where higher risks may exist for the bank.
 The work is conducted pursuant to a policy decided by the Board that describes its responsibilities and an annual plan.
-The risk organisation is independent from operations and the Chief Risk Officer is directly subordinate to the CEO and the Board.
+The risk function is independent from operations and the Chief Risk Officer is directly subordinate to the CEO and the Board.